Just think how accurately we can target specific problem areas in the code these days:

 - UX issues can be pinpointed with heatmaps and conversion rate analysis, perhaps even simple usability test sessions.

-- Null pointer and out of bounds errors can be pinpointed with object-level memory isolation in new programming languages like C# or Java.
+- Attempted heap corruption can be pinpointed with object-level memory isolation in new programming languages like C# or Java.

 It is highly desirable to have the same level of specificity when addressing security issues.
 It's not feasible to apply heavy security audits to the oceans of application code produced every day.
 Not to mention that tons of opensource and commercial components get integrated in applications with little concern for their security impact.

-In the end, the only definite antidote to the venerable hacker is the hacker himself.
-If the application survives regular automated and manual hacking attempts, it is reasonable to believe it is secure.
+In the end, the only definite antidote to the hacker is the hacker himself.
+Pen test could be as big as several days long simulated attack or as small as a thought experiment.
+If the application survives automated and manual hacking attempts, it is reasonable to believe it is secure.